ankurkal/sandbox/README.md

 ## Skill Check
 ### Prerequisites
-* MD100 *or* a beginners understanding of:
+* MD100 OR a beginners understanding of Java, Maven, and Spring Boot/Spring REST
-- Java
-- Maven
-- Spring Boot/Spring REST

 ### Outcome
 * An understanding of the Ticket Monster project, and what we will be building over the next several courses